 To celebrate women in diving, PADI is spotlighting several women who have made significant contributions to the sport.
-This week, we are featuring professional photographer and PADI Assistant Instructor Amanda Cotton.
-In addition to numerous awards, Amanda’s work has been featured by National Geographic, Discovery Channel, Smithsonian Magazine and many others […]Read more ›
+This week, it’s professional photographer and PADI Assistant Instructor Amanda Cotton.
+In addition to numerous awards, Amanda’s work has been featured by National Geographic, Discovery Channel, Smithsonian magazine among others, will be highlighted […]Read more ›

 Post Tagged with: "sharks"